- Required by the FAA to operate a "complex aircraft"

 (formerly BFR)

-- Required by the FAA to maintain a private pilots license, every 24 calendar months
+- Required by the FAA to maintain any pilot’s license every 24 calendar months

 - A minimum of 1 hour of ground instruction and 1 hour of flight instruction

-- Our flight instructors may require more than the minimum instruction time to complete a BFR
+- Our flight instructors may require more than the minimum instruction time to complete a BFR.
+This is largely based on the abilities and proficiency of the pilot receiving the flight review.

 Instrument Proficiency Check